cabo/ace-aif/draft-ietf-ace-aif.md

-* ensure that the cryptographic armor employed around this format fulfills the referencing specification's security objectives, and that the armor or some additional information included in it with the AIF information (1) unambiguously identifies the subject to which the authorizations shall apply and provides (2) any context information needed to derive the identity of the object to which authorization is being granted from the object identifiers (such as, for the data models defined in the present specification, the scheme and
+* ensure that the cryptographic armor employed around this format fulfills the referencing specification's security objectives, and that the armor or some additional information included in it with the AIF data item (1) unambiguously identifies the subject to which the authorizations shall apply and (2) provides any context information needed to derive the identity of the object to which authorization is being granted from the object identifiers (such as, for the data models defined in the present specification, the scheme and